Onboarding

 - Set up your UW NetID for email using UW Exchange Online

-- Complete UW LEND Registration and email all documents to Lisa Mancl (complete by April 1)
+Complete UW LEND Registration and email all documents to Lisa Mancl (complete by April 1)

-- complete the UW LEND onboarding steps
+- complete UW LEND Confidential Information Form

 - complete and print email documenting completion: UCEDD trainee registration from